nyu-software-engineering/scrum-framework/README.md

 # Scrum Framework

-Some notes about the roles, events, and artifacts of the Scrum framework for agile software development.
+Some notes about the roles, events, and artifacts of the Scrum framework for agile software development and using GitHub for Scrum project management.

 ## References